 Every believer in Christ makes up the body of Christ, which is the church.
 The church is not something we go to, nor is it something we do.
 Instead, the church is something we are.
 The Bible portrays the relationship between Christ and the church as that of a groom and his bride, with Jesus as the groom, and we the church as his bride (Ephesians 5:32).
 He is the leader of the church, the sanctifier of the church, the lover of the church (Ephesians 5:23-27).
 He is also the head of the church, and we are members of his body (Ephesians 1:22-23).
 While the church is universal, comprised of all believers throughout history, it is also comprised of local, autonomous, self-governing bodies, free of any external authority.

 The church is to gather regularly for worship, teaching of the word, fellowship, remembering Christ’s death by taking of the Lord’s Supper, and celebrating changed lives by the water baptism of new believers (Acts 2:41-47).
-Pastors/leaders are charged to provide leadership for the church (1 Timothy 5:17), deacons and deaconesses are the lead servants of the church (1 Timothy 3:10-13), all working together to equip the members of the church to minister to each other and to the community in which it lives.
+Pastors/Elders are charged to provide leadership for the church (1 Timothy 5:17).
+The deacon ministry Team is given to assist the Elders in serving the Church (1 Timothy 3:10-13), all working together to equip the members of the church to minister to each other and to the community in which it lives.
 This is accomplished through spiritual gifts that God has given to every member of his church (Ephesians 4:11-13).
 Every believer is instructed to diligently pursue and develop their gift or gifts (1 Corinthians 14:1).
 It is both a privilege and a responsibility to minister according to the grace and gifts that God has given us (1 Peter 4:10-11).
 Because God is the one who enables us to minister, it is God who is glorified.